 All the objects and stories have a powerful message and connect us with events, near and back hundreds of years.
 The exhibition ends with a Reflection Room, a chance to pause and think through what you’ve seen and how victims and their families suffer.

 To find out more and book tickets click here.
-Please note this exhibition is not advised for under 16 year olds due to the disturbing nature of the some of the exhibits.
+Please note this exhibition is not advised for under 16-year-olds due to the disturbing nature of some of the exhibits.